theNewDynamic/aba-icc/_cases-events/ntaganda-events-bosco-ntaganda.md

 slug: ntaganda-events-bosco-ntaganda
 ---

+The Office of the Prosecutor issued an arrest warrant for Ntaganda on August 22, 2006, which was made public on April 28, 2008.
 Ntaganda entered ICC custody on March 22, 2013.
 Charges were confirmed against him on June 9, 2014.
 The trial in this case opened on 2 September 2015 before Trial Chamber VI.